muzaffersenkal/concept-drift-streaming-context/README.md

 ## How to run Parameter Test

 We did not implement to flink job.
-We hava Java file to run this test called ParameterTest under test folder.
+We hava Java file to run this test called **ParameterTest.java** under test folder.
 You can run this file.

 ## How to show the Experiment results